isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 default if the standard option is meant to convey any sub-options (see :ref:`dhcp6-vendor-opts`).

-Assume that we want to have a DHCPv6 option called "container" with code 102 that conveys two sub-options with codes 1 and 2.
-First we need to define the new sub-options:
+If we want a DHCPv6 option called "container" with code 102, that conveys two sub-options with codes 1 and 2, we first need to define the new sub-options:

 ::